quantumlib/OpenFermion/README.rst

   python -m pip install --pre --user openfermion

+One should then install the OpenFermion plugins (see below).
+For a particularly robust method of installing OpenFermion together with select plugins, we have provided a Docker image (basically a virtual environment configured with the OpenFermion software installed correctly).
+See the docker folder of this repository for instructions.

 For further information about how to get started please see `intro <http://openfermion.readthedocs.io/en/latest/intro.html>`__ and  `code examples <http://openfermion.readthedocs.io/en/latest/examples.html>`__.
 Also take a look at the the ipython notebook demo in the examples folder of this repository as well as our detailed `code documentation <http://openfermion.readthedocs.io/en/latest/openfermion.html>`__.

 Plugins
 -------

 In order to simulate and compile quantum circuits or perform other complicated electronic structure calculations, one can install OpenFermion plugins.
 We currently support a circuit simulation plugin for `ProjectQ <https://projectq.ch>`__, which you can find at `OpenFermion-ProjectQ <http://github.com/quantumlib/OpenFermion-ProjectQ>`__.
 We also support electronic structure plugins for `Psi4 <http://psicode.org>`__, which you can find at `OpenFermion-Psi4 <http://github.com/quantumlib/OpenFermion-Psi4>`__ (recommended), and for `PySCF <https://github.com/sunqm/pyscf>`__, which you can find at `OpenFermion-PySCF <http://github.com/quantumlib/OpenFermion-PySCF>`__.
+We also provide a Docker image with all three of these plugins pre-installed in the docker folder of this repository.

 How to contribute
 -----------------